Tullow Oil raises hedging to 75% of output for two years

-June 16 (Reuters) - Africa-focused Tullow Oil (TLW.L) said on Wednesday it was increasing the volume of oil it protects with hedging to 75% of the company's output for the next two years, with plans for a further 50% increase for a year beyond that.
+(Reuters) -Africa-focused Tullow Oil said on Wednesday it was increasing the volume of oil it protects with hedging to 75% of the company’s output for the next two years, with plans for a further 50% increase for a year beyond that.

 The oil producer had previously hedged around 60% of its output one year into the future and 30% in the second year.

+“We have shifted our focus away from exploration and development and long-cycle capital commitments to a production-focused company with a robust, cash generative business plan,” Dhir said in a statement.

+Tullow said it planned to drill four wells in 2021.
+Its group production to the end of May was in line with its expectations and averaged about 62,000 barrels of oil per day.

-Reporting by Shadia Nasrella in London; Additional reporting by Muvija M in Bengaluru
+Reporting by Shadia Nasrella in London and Vishwadha Chander in Bengaluru; Additional reporting by Muvija M in Bengaluru; Editing by Aditya Soni

 Our Standards: The Thomson Reuters Trust Principles.